-Committing to becoming a chartered financial analyst is a serious professional decision that requires dedicating substantial time into your education before realizing success.
-Completing the process of becoming a CFA, however, can yield high compensation, professional respect, and secure employment.
+Committing to becoming a financial analyst with full licensure is a serious decision that requires substantial educational focus before you will be able to succeed, much less take on a C-level or consultant position.
+Sure, you can get an entry-level position once you graduate with a bachelor's, but completing the process of becoming a CFA can yield high personal compensation, respect, and secure employment with a variety of businesses.
 To learn whether becoming a CFA is the right strategy for taking your career to the next level, you should start by researching the best path forward.

 Financial Analyst Job Description

-Individuals who become financial analysts enjoy unlimited career options, but most CFAs choose to work in the corporate environment.
-Banks and financial institutions are the most common employers for CFAs.
-In general, financial analysts help to guide investment decisions for both corporations and individuals.
+Those who become financial analysts enjoy plenty of career options, but most CFAs choose to work in the corporate environment, finding companies that need their expertise on investment issues, tax, stock and bond trends, regulatory controls, forecasting and modeling knowledge, budgeting, and communication abilities.
+Finance and banking institutions are the most common employers for CFAs.
+In general, financial analysts help to guide investment decisions for both corporations through managerial accounting functions and individuals through personal financial accounting, developing their budget and funding plans.
 The trading of public securities is usually the focus of a CFA’s job function.
-An advanced aptitude for mathematical calculations is the cornerstone of a financial analyst’s effectiveness, and skills in rapid data analytics enable practitioners to execute profitable trades in the real trading environment.
+An advanced aptitude for mathematical calculations is the cornerstone of a financial analyst’s effectiveness, and skills in rapid data analytics and problem-solving enable practitioners to execute profitable trades in the real trading environment.
+Just some of the corporations that hire financial analysts include Bank of America, Morgan Stanley, Goldman Sachs, JP Morgan, and Deutsche Bank.

 Many CFAs also use their skills to become self-employed professionals once they get their careers established.
-CFAs tend to make an above-average salary, so they are able to save for financial independence.
+CFAs tend to make an above average amount of money, based on salary information from the Bureau of Labor Statistics (BLS), so they are able to save for financial independence.
 Once you have accumulated sufficient capital, you can work on your own as a day trader to profit from your expertise.
-You can open a small office to practice as an independent CFA in your community, or you can find employers online to maximize your freedom.
-Successful CFAs can even become partners in their firm, and they can found their own financial institution.
+You could even open a small office to practice as an independent CFA in your community, or you can find offers from employers online to maximize your freedom.
+Successful CFAs can become partners in their firm, and they can found their own financial institutions.
+This allows you the freedom to find a niche in which you prefer to work such as with stockholders, accounting management for other firms, tax, asset and capital documentation and investment, company loan agreements, insurance agencies, and more.
+The growth of your career will be entirely determined by the demand on the market, other job applicants with similar credentials, your job performance, and your own choices.

 Featured Online Programs